AREEJ2019/p4_DataScience_BlogPost/README.md

 <a id='Data preparation and clean'></a>
 # Data preparation and clean
-Data is checked using some functins ,missing values ,duplicates and drop cloumns that wont be used in the analysis result of cleaning can be found here  <a href="https://medium.com/@albishiareej/project-data-science-blog-post-crimes-in-usa-boston-data-4c4417aff7e7">here/a> available
+Data is checked using some functins ,missing values ,duplicates and drop cloumns that wont be used in the analysis result of cleaning can be found here  <a href="https://medium.com/@albishiareej/project-data-science-blog-post-crimes-in-usa-boston-data-4c4417aff7e7">here</a>

 <a id='File Description'></a>
 # File Description